weynandk/info_threefold/src/docs/whitepapers/_beta/could_it_follow_nature/could_it_follow_nature.md

 Imagine if you have more than one application using & changing _your centralised_“single version of the truth” _data_ at the same time.
 How do you guarantee that the information in the database presents the correct information to all parts of the system that need to access that information? , Allow me to break it up for you: the actual rate of change of data and continuous demand for data input, make _that_ central point of storing data a bottleneck, making necessary to create a complex method to “protect” the central databasefrom simultaneousread and write requests - a gateway function that throttles and caches information needs to be wrapped around it.

-## The cost (read revenue generation) of complexity in traditional IT {#the-cost-read-revenue-generation-of-complexity-in-traditional-it}
+## The cost (read revenue generation) of complexity in traditional IT

 Classical IT infrastructure setup has become complex and _not_ cost-efficient (at least not for your non-it-company budget)  because there is a profitable business model behind  it.
 It is that simple.
 The variety of companies that operate in the IT industry is massive, and includes software providers, service providers, integrators and technology vendors.
 All operate within their own domain and each and every new IT company or service creates a point of integration to others.
 Subsequently, each and every point of integration requires data to be shared between the two or more.
 This approach optimises the subcomponents but creates complexity at the integration points.

 What if we do this in a different way.
 What if we step away from having to integrate different components and share information between different technologies?
 What if this allows us to go away from the centralised model of storing (and sharing) data from a single place and make it available for everyone.
 What if we store state and operational data in a distributed manner, with information residing where it is being used -- complete decentralisation of the internal IT state and operational information?

-## A different approach to creating and operating IT workloads {#a-different-approach-to-creating-and-operating-it-workloads}
+## A different approach to creating and operating IT workloads

 Let’s start with an analogy by describing how a large ship is managed.
 There are a lot of different roles on a ship.
 To name a few you have the captain, the officers, engineers and oilers.
 All of the people in these roles have specific knowledge for the tasks they need to perform and (usually) do not know much about all the other roles and tasks on a ship.